 The AirPods use Apple’s H1 chip, the successor to its W1 chip, which minimizes latency and increases talk time by approximately 50 percent compared to the W1 chip.
 If you’re using the AirPods (2019) with an iOS device, connectivity remains stable and reliable.
 As you might expect, the same can’t quite be said when using an Android device.

 Now, Samsung’s lack of aptX support is a misstep, but the Galaxy Buds do use the company’s proprietary scalable codec that’s constantly optimizing bitrate without compromising connectivity.
 In our initial testing, connectivity was reliable, but it soon became apparent that the Galaxy Buds are still plagued by connectivity hiccups.
 Hopefully, Samsung solves this with a firmware update, but for now, this point goes to the Cupertino kids.
+As of April 27, 2020, the Samsung Galaxy Buds have been granted direct Spotify access, which may be enabled after updating the headset software in the Galaxy Wearable app.

 Winner: AirPods (2019)